raspberrypi/pico-setup/README.md

 * Ctrl+A then D - detach from the current terminal
 * `screen -r minicom` - re-attach to an existing terminal called `minicom`
 * `screen -ls` - list existing terminals

+For more details on `screen`, see the [screen docs](https://www.gnu.org/software/screen/manual/screen.html)

 ## Basic Setup on Other Operating Systems